CartoDB/dataservices-api/doc/quota_information.md

 #### Example

-Imagine you wish to geocode a table named
+Imagine you wish to geocode a whole table.
-To check if you have enogh quota is available and avoiding ending with a partially

-First you should find out how many records you need to geocode:
+In order to check that you have enough quota and avoid a "quota exhausted" exception you should first find out how many records you need to geocode:

 ```sql
 SELECT COUNT(*) FROM {tablename} WHERE {street_name_column} IS NOT NULL;